Doublevil/JmdictFurigana/README.md

 ## How can I use it?

+[Download the latest release of the furigana files.](https://github.com/Doublevil/JmdictFurigana/releases/latest)

+A new release is built automatically the 25th of every month through GitHub actions, with updated dictionary files.
+As Jmdict keeps evolving, so does JmdictFurigana.

-[Download the latest release of the furigana files.](https://github.com/Doublevil/JmdictFurigana/releases/latest) There are two sets of files you can use: either the json files, or the compact plain text format.
+In the latest release, there are two sets of files you can use: either the json files, or the compact plain text format.

 ### How to use the Json files
 There are two files you can use: